 Mix the Teriyaki-Style Sauce

-In a small bowl or measuring cup, whisk together the soy sauce, honey or brown sugar, rice vinegar or apple cider vinegar, garlic, ginger, and water.
-In a separate small bowl, stir together the cornstarch with a small amount of cold water to make a slurry.
-Keep the slurry separate for now.
-You will add it at the end to thicken the sauce.
+In a small bowl or measuring cup, whisk together low-sodium soy sauce, honey or brown sugar, rice vinegar, garlic, ginger, and water.
+In a separate small bowl, stir cornstarch with cold water until smooth.
+Keep the slurry nearby because it will go into the sauce near the end.

 Cook the Chicken